-The EP review must be completed during a face-to-face meeting except when there are extreme circumstances that prevent a participant from coming to the agency.
-When an EP review cannot be conducted face-to-face, the EP must be mailed to the participant for signature and returned to the agency.
+When an EP review is conducted by phone, the EP must be mailed to the participant for signature and returned to the agency.
 The worker must document in CARES case comments how the EP was distributed and the date it was distributed.

-If an EP review does not occur before the date the EP is set to expire because the participant fails to keep an EP review appointment without good cause, the W-2 agency may close the case for non-cooperation with program requirements.
+If an EP review does not occur before the date the EP is set to expire because the participant fails to keep an EP review appointment without good cause, the W-2 agency may close the case for noncooperation with program requirements.
+(See 11.4)